Akshay-AJohn/Crossway-Electronics/README.md

 * Q1 2020 and Q4 2020: Strong growth, with sales reaching up to $3M.
 * 2021: Sales initially high but started declining in Q3 and Q4.
 * 2022: Consistent decline across all quarters, with a dramatic drop in Q4, nearing $600K.

+**Yearly Comparision**
+* 2019: Lowest order volume at 16,850 orders.
+* 2020: A significant increase to 33,851 orders, showing a 100%+ growth.
+* 2021: Slight growth to 35,858 orders, showing consistency from the previous year.
+* 2022: Significant drop to 21,565 orders, showing a 40% decline from 2021.

 ## Seasonal Trends
 <div align="center">